wedesoft/www.wedesoft.de/_posts/2022-07-01-tdd-with-opengl.md

 However it is possible to use a Pbuffer just as a rendering context and perform rendering to a floating-point texture.
 One can use a texture with a single pixel as a framebuffer.
+A single pixel of a uniformly colored quad is drawn.
-The floating point channels of the RGB pixel then can be compared with the expected value.
+The floating point channels of the texture's RGB pixel then can be compared with the expected value.

 ```Clojure
 (defn shader-test [setup probe & shaders]